kntgio-z/tralse-expr-dbase/README.md

-# tralse-expr-dbase
+# tralse-expr-dbase-mysql
-This package provides a modularized and remodified modules on various databases, providing a robust development.
+This package provides a modularized and remodified modules on MySql database, providing a robust development.